containers/release-notes/podman/main.md

   "podman play kube" can still be used in the same manner as before as it is now an alias of "podman kube play". ([#14772](https://github.com/containers/podman/pull/14772), [@nicrowe00](https://github.com/nicrowe00))
  - This fix prevents the OCI runtime directory from remaining.
 It also prevents other bugs occurring. ([#14720](https://github.com/containers/podman/pull/14720), [@sstosh](https://github.com/sstosh))
+ - Unused, cached Podman machine VM images are now cleaned up automatically.
+Note that because we cache in a different dir, this will not clean up old images pulled before this change. ([#14900](https://github.com/containers/podman/pull/14900), [@ashley-cui](https://github.com/ashley-cui))
  - Update supported kube fields for configMap and deployment kind in play kube docs ([#14842](https://github.com/containers/podman/pull/14842), [@umohnani8](https://github.com/umohnani8))
  - User enables to remove unused networks using podman system prune command. ([#14556](https://github.com/containers/podman/pull/14556), [@sstosh](https://github.com/sstosh))
  - Users can now specify the --uts option when creating pods, specifying a pod wide uts mode for all containers. ([#14501](https://github.com/containers/podman/pull/14501), [@cdoern](https://github.com/cdoern))